chaofengqing/chao_lab/content/publication/report12/index.md

 ---

-This web appendix is for [Sex differences in mortality among children, adolescents, and youth aged 0-24: A systematic assessment of national, regional, and global trends from 1990 to 2021](https://chaofengqing.github.io/chao_lab/publication/journal-article14/).
+This web appendix is for [Levels and trends in fertility rates among adolescents aged 15-19 in 21 States and Union Territories in India from 1990 to 2050: A Bayesian Modelling Study](https://chaofengqing.github.io/chao_lab/publication/preprint8/).